Telluride Association

 The Telluride Association is a non-profit organization in the United States founded in 1910 by Lucien Lucius Nunn and named for his hometown, Telluride, Colorado.
 The organization states its mission as providing young people with free educational programs emphasizing intellectual curiosity, democratic self-governance, and social responsibility.

 The Association's principal programs are summer seminars for high school students and the operation of scholarship "branches" for college students.
-These residential programs are extremely selective and are offered at no cost to the students.
+These residential programs are selective and are offered at no cost to the students.
 The Association is governed largely by those elected to membership from its recent alumni, Deep Springs College alumni, and current Branch students.

 History

 Lucien Lucius Nunn founded this association in 1910 after building the first Telluride House at Cornell University.
 The first President of the Telluride Association was Charles Doolittle Walcott, a paleontologist and fourth Secretary of the Smithsonian Institution.
 The house originally provided room and board for young men who had worked for Nunn and were studying engineering at Cornell.
 It has since expanded to encompass a variety of co-educational summer programs, scholarships, and additional houses.
 The Association is non-denominational and tied to no particular political viewpoint.